Latest Entry Requirements to Spain

 Travel to and from Spain is allowed.
 But just like any other countries in the past few years, there are several requirements for a visitor to enter the country.
 Barcelona, one of Spain’s most popular destinations, does not have additional requirements for visitors.

 Currently, more countries in Europe are scrapping all Covid-related entry restrictions.
 Unfortunately, Spain is not one of them though, today, the rules are much simpler.
-In essence, if you enter through the EU or other Schengen countries, you do not need to provide any more certificates upon entering Spain.
+In essence, if you enter through the EU or other Schengen countries as well as certain third countries, you do not need to provide any more Covid-related certificates upon entering Spain.
+You can find the full list of exempt countries below.

-If you come from any other country, you must follow the specified requirements before you are allowed to enter.
+If you come from any other country not included in the list, you must follow the specified requirements before you are allowed to enter Spain.
 Do take note that some of the items must be done before you arrive in Spain.
 Here’s what you need to know:

 How’s the Covid Situation in Spain?